 - Bacon Time

-Heat a large Dutch oven over medium heat.
-Add the bacon and allow it to cook until the fat has rendered, but the bacon isn't over cooked.
-Remove the bacon from the pan but leave the drippings.
+Heat a large Dutch oven over medium-high heat.
+Add the bacon and allow it to cook until the fat has rendered, but the bacon isn’t over cooked (about a half hour).
+Remove the bacon from the pan but leave the bacon grease drippings.

-Remove the beef from the wine but retain the red wine.
-Add the beef to the hot Dutch oven and brown all of the sides.
+Remove the beef with a slotted spoon so you retain the red wine.
+Add the beef to the hot Dutch oven and brown all the sides.

 Add the onions and cook until slightly translucent.
 Sprinkle the flour over the onions and beef.
 Season with salt and pepper and stir, allowing the flour to cook until it smells slightly nutty.
 Add the carrots and leeks to the pan and stir.